 - Total assets and deferred outflows of resources of the System exceeded its total liabilities and deferred inflows of resources in 2018, resulting in a net position of \$804.7 million.
-Unrestricted net position, which may be used to meet the System's future obligations, was \$233.2 million, or 29.0% of total net position as of August 31, 2018. - In 2018, the System concluded the fiscal year with a reduction in net position of \$27.3 million, compared to an \$89.1 million positive change in 2017.
-The primary cause for the decrease is the implementation of GASB 75 for other postemployment benefits ("OPEB") that created a restatement for \$100.8 million.
-The 2018 change in net position before restatements was \$79.7 million, a decrease of \$9.4 million over prior year.
+Unrestricted net position, which may be used to meet the System's future obligations, was \$233.2 million, or 29.0% of total net position as of August 31, 2018. - In 2018, the System concluded the fiscal year with a reduction in net position of \$21.1 million, compared to an \$89.1 million positive change in 2017.
+The primary cause for the decrease is the implementation of GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other than Pensions, for other postemployment benefits ("OPEB") that created a restatement of \$100.8 million.
+The 2018 change in net position before restatements was \$79.7 million, a decrease of \$3.2 million over prior year.
+This decrease is primarily attributable to an increase in internal scholarship and exemption funding from